SharePoint/sp-dev-docs/docs/apis/rest/complete-basic-operations-using-sharepoint-rest-endpoints.md

 Cloud-hosted add-ins use either OAuth or the cross-domain library to authorize access to SharePoint data.
 Add-in components with code that runs on a remote web server must use OAuth to authorize access to SharePoint data.
 In this case, you need to include an  **Authorization** header to send the access token.
 See [Reading data with the SharePoint REST interface](complete-basic-operations-using-sharepoint-rest-endpoints.md#ReadingData) for an example that adds an authorization header to an **HTTPWebRequest** object.

+> [!NOTE]
- **Note**  Cloud-hosted add-in components that are written in JavaScript must use the  **SP.RequestExecutor** object in the cross-domain library to access to SharePoint data.
+> Cloud-hosted add-in components that are written in JavaScript must use the  **SP.RequestExecutor** object in the cross-domain library to access to SharePoint data.
 Cross-domain library requests don't need to include an access token.

 To learn more about OAuth access tokens and how to get them, see  [Context Token OAuth flow for SharePoint Add-ins](https://msdn.microsoft.com/en-us/library/office/fp142382.aspx) and [Authorization Code OAuth flow for SharePoint Add-ins](https://msdn.microsoft.com/en-us/library/office/jj687470.aspx).